Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Compress-Store Architecture

-Since the ideal decentralized computer system is expected to establish both decentralized computing and storage at the same time, it is essential that we provide in our video surveillance system \textbf{(1)} Video Processing (compression in our particular case) \textbf{(2)} Data storage \textbf{(3)} Immutability and \textbf{(4)} Security.
-Video compression has two advantages: first it requires some form of computation due to video processing (transformation, quantization and coding) and this can be done in a decentralized fashion and yet does not pose a lot of useless computations as in original PoW and the difficulty only changes as new compression algorithms and techniques or new quality requirements are integrated/imposed into/onto the network.
-This will form the proof of work part of our consensus, namely \textit{PoWS}.
-The second advantage is that since raw video files would be compressed at a specified quality, we can save a lot of storage space.
-This does not only mean that we will be saving storage resources but also computation resources that might be due to encryption, digital signature generation etc. Note that one other advantage comes at no cost from the incentivization point of view, because miners may want to choose high compression performance to be able to find storage place quickly and hence be successful at mining process.
-This will lead to total storage of the system to be used wisely.
+In our context, video compression will have two {important} advantages.
+First it requires some form of computation due to video processing (transformation, quantization and subsequent entropy coding) and this can be done in a decentralized fashion and yet does not pose a lot of useless computations as in original PoW and the difficulty of \textit{the challenge} only changes as new compression algorithms and techniques or new quality requirements are integrated/imposed into/onto the network.
+This will form the proof of work part of our consensus, namely PoWS.
+The second advantage is that since raw video files would be compressed at a specified quality, we can save a lot of storage space (efficient utilization of data storage resources).
+This does not only mean that we will be saving storage resources but also computation resources that might be due to encryption, digital signature generation etc. Note that one other advantage comes at no cost from the incentivization point of view, because miners may want to choose high compression performance to be able to find storage place quickly and hence be successful at their mining process.
+Through such incentivization, it will lead to total storage of the system to be used more wisely.

-Video files are bulky and it is always hard to deal with large volumes of data.
+Video files are bulky and it is always hard to deal with large volumes of data in general.
 In the compress-store architecture, the data storage is provided off-chain using a distributed hash table system.
 One possible realization is the content-addressed data chunk storage technologies such as IPFS.
 In that case the data location is represented by a unique hash and we separate the content location in the network and the IP/port number of the server.
 However, all location pointers will be stored in the blockchain.
 Finally since the metadata is stored in the blockchain, it is immutable and cannot be changed by any easy means.